meringu/PAE3D/README.md

 ## Vagrant

-A Vagrantfile is provided for testing on Linux.
+A Vagrantfile is provided for testing on Linux from another host OS.

+    vagrant plugin install vagrant-reload
+    vagrant up